STAT545-UBC-hw-2018-19/hw04-huangjieying/hw04_Tidy_data_and_joins.md

     ## 14  2013     8     6     8 EWR    IAH   N12225  UA      United Air Lines …
     ## 15  2013     9     6     8 LGA    IAH   N558UA  UA      United Air Lines …

+It generates exactly same result\!
 But this way is harder to think through and apply when there are multiple variables.
 More importantly, the code itself require extra efforts to understand its intention.

-## full\_join()
+### Full\_join()

 full\_join(x, y): Return all rows and all columns from both x and y.
 Where there are not matching values, returns NA for the one missing.